Kevoulee/landscape/PITCHME.md

 # AmicorumLive

 * Q1 2019 Global Platform Launch
-* Amicorum is a crowdsourced blockchain-based marketplace and peer-peer ecosystem for ticket reseal of music festivals and concerts
+* Amicorum is a crowdsourced blockchain-based marketplace and peer-peer ecosystem for ticket resale of music festivals and concerts
 * The ERC20 compatible token will be the only utility tokens that will be used on the platform for sale and purchase of tickets in the secondary re-sale market

 +++

-* The tokenisation model focuses on real time conversion of ticket price ino AMI Tokens (value from exchange) and usage by both buyers and sellers
+* The tokenisation model focuses on real time conversion of ticket price into AMI Tokens (value from exchange) and usage by both buyers and sellers
 * The AMI token will be listed on exchanges and will be transferable to other cryptocurrencies and fiat currencies
 * The AMI token will be the only means of transaction on the AmicorumLive platform